ADS-owner/OpenCode-X/README.md

 > [!WARNING]
-> You are most likely going to be banned since this is detected by Byfron.
+> You are most likely going to be banned since Byfron detects this.
 Use an alt account while running Xeno.
 Use the repository to understand what's happening and how it works.
 > I am not liable for any bans

 # Xeno